Bentroen/GMPython/README.md

 2. Rename `python39_minimal.zip` to `python39.zip` to use the minimal library.
 Python will be lacking basic functionality, but you'll get a much smaller executable;
 3. Add only the packages you need from the standard library to `python39_minimal.zip`, and rename it as above.

-As pygml uses an embedded Python interpreter, installing third-party packages with `pip` is not supported.
+As GMPython uses an embedded Python interpreter, installing third-party packages with `pip` is not supported.
 To include those, install them as normal in your system Python installation, then head to `<python_path>/Lib/site-packages/` and copy the relevant files to `datafiles/python/site-packages/` (or whatever folder you defined above).

 That's all!
 You're now ready to run Python scripts from GameMaker! :D